morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 # Analysing Mangrove Dieback
 In this section, you will refine the vegetation loss map to exclude areas that are less likely to have mangroves.
 You will then calculate the area of mangrove dieback.
 In the final step, you will look at the NDVI of mangrove areas through time.

-### TODO fix this
+## Mapping the Coastline

 In order to exclude vegetation loss that is less likely mangroves, we need to define the area where mangroves are more likely to grow.
 Mangroves grow in fine sediment in the intertidal zones of coastal rivers, estuaries and bays.
-We can exclude pixels that were mapped as vegetation loss that are a long way from the coastline as *less likely* to be mangrove dieback.
+We can exclude pixels that were mapped as vegetation loss that are a long way from the coastline as *less likely* to represent mangrove dieback.

-## Mapping the Coastline

-To map the coastline, you will use a geometric `FeatureCollection()` supplied by GEE of Large Scale International Boundary (LSIB) polygons representing coastlines national boundaries:
+To map the coastline, you will use a geometric *feature collection* supplied by GEE of Large Scale International Boundary (LSIB) polygons representing coastlines national boundaries.
+Just like an image collections, a feature collection can be filtered in different ways.
+We will use the descriptive attributes associated with the features (known at metadata) to filter the collection so we only have the coastline for Australia.

 ```js
 // Analysing Mangrove Dieback